Next Girls Get Science: Spring 2018

 Girls Get Science is a two-hour event for parents and daughters, grades K-5, from any school.
 Bring your science lovers AND your science phobics.

-During the first hour, girls attend mini-workshops in robotics, video game programming and/or engineering, while their parents hear our panel of women scientists adiscuss how to make science and engineering more fun and less intimidating for girls.
+During the first hour, girls attend mini-workshops in robotics, video game programming and/or engineering, while their parents hear our panel of women scientists discuss how to make science and engineering more fun and less intimidating for girls.
 During the second hour, parents reunite with their daughters and rotate through presentations by our panelists.
+Scroll down for speaker bios.

 Dr. Tamira Butler, National Institutes of Health